Help & Support

 Exporting Your Data

-You can download all of your data at any time.
-Open the Data menu at the bottom of the dashboard and choose Export Data.
+You can download all of your data at any time — on every plan, always your complete history.
+Open the Data menu at the bottom of the dashboard (on a computer — export is desktop-only) and choose Export Data.
 Select CSV or JSON format.
 This works on both Cloud and self-hosted.

 Deleting Entries